 If an enrolled actuary determines that the Total Value of Plan Assets in item 3(d) equals or exceeds the value of all benefits accrued under the plan (using plan assumptions, except that the benefits must be valued at the Required Interest Rate), the enrolled actuary need not determine the values of the plan's vested benefits.
-The actuary may instead report in item 2(b) the values of accrued benefits adjusted only for the Required Interest Rate.
+The actuary may instead report in item 2(b) the values of reported on the 2003 Form 5500, Schedule B: a.
+Item 2b(2), in the Vested Benefits column, "Operational information as of beginning of this plan year 'RPA '94' current liability for terminated vested participants," and b.
+Item 2b(3), in the Vested Benefits column, "Operational information as of beginning of this plan year 'RPA '94' current liability for active participants."